-So two years ago we got this idea for a business.
+So three years ago we got this idea for a business.

 The idea is to use natural processes to help solve the nitrate pollution problem from animal agriculture.

 And we can do it for 1/2 of the average costs for disposal in Europe (depending on your farm).